National Indian Film Festival of Australia

 The inaugural edition took place between 13 February and 2 March 2025, in seven Australian cities: Sydney, Melbourne, Brisbane, Adelaide, Canberra, Perth, and the Gold Coast.
 Over 40 films were screened, including three world premieres and 36 Australian premieres.
 The opening night film was Superboys of Malegaon by Reema Kagti, and the closing film was Roam Rome Mein by Tannishtha Chatterjee.
 A retrospective on Shyam Benegal was also included.

+The second edition was held in 2026 with a programme across additional Australian locations.
+The 2026 programme opened with the Manipuri film Boong, directed by Lakshmipriya Devi.
+The programme featured films across more than 15 Indian languages, including feature films, documentaries and short films.
+It also included retrospective screenings of Manthan (1976), directed by Shyam Benegal, and In Which Annie Gives It Those Ones (1989), presented in collaboration with the Film Heritage Foundation.

 History

 The National Indian Film Festival of Australia (NIFFA) was officially announced in October 2024 by the Australian Centre for Indian Cinema.

 The festival was conceived by filmmaker Anupam Sharma, an Indian-Australian industry leader and curated alongside festival director Peter Castaldi.
 Both of them had previously collaborated on Indian film programming in Australia.

 NIFFA's inaugural edition ran from 13 February to 2 March 2025, spanning 18 days and screening in seven Australian cities: Sydney, Melbourne, Brisbane, Adelaide, Canberra, Perth, and the Gold Coast.
 The festival presented over 40 titles, going beyond Bollywood, including Australian and world premieres, regional-language films, and a curated retrospective of Shyam Benegal, many of which had never screened in Australian cinemas before.

-NIFFA 2025 was notable for implementing an all-women Nomination Council, comprising industry leaders like Achala Datar from Zee Studios, producer Deepti Sachdeva, filmmaker Neeru Saluja, and actress-director Amruta Apte.
+NIFFA 2025 was notable forimplementing an all-women Nomination Council, comprising Achala Datar from Zee Studios, producer Deepti Sachdeva, filmmaker Neeru Saluja, and actress-director Amruta Apte.
 The festival also introduced a Post-production Completion Grant and a special short film distribution offer by Pocket Films, offering financial and mentorship support for both Australian and Indian filmmakers working on Indian South Asian stories.
-In addition, NIFFA hosted panels and workshops on co-production, distribution, and investment, aiming to strengthen both cultural and commercial ties between the Indian and Australian screen industries.
+NIFFA hosted panels and workshops on co-production, distribution, and investment, aiming to strengthen both cultural and commercial ties between the Indian and Australian screen industries.

-NIFFA received significant backing from institutions including NDTV, Dendy Cinemas, the Indian High Commission (Canberra), Indian Consulates in Sydney, Perth, and Brisbane, SBS Australia, and the Indian Council for Cultural Relations (ICCR).
+NIFFA received backing from institutions including NDTV, Dendy Cinemas, the Indian High Commission (Canberra), Indian Consulates in Sydney, Perth, and Brisbane, SBS Australia, and the Indian Council for Cultural Relations (ICCR).

-Australia is home to one of the most professional screen industries, while India stands as one of the world's most prolific and fastest-growing film markets.
-The cinematic synergy between the two nations has gained significant momentum in recent years.

-A landmark Australia–India Co-Production Treaty was signed on 19 November 2023, enabling streamlined collaboration and mutual access to incentives.
-Australia was also named the “Country of Focus” at the 55th International Film Festival of India in 2024.
-In addition, India has increased screen subsidies for co-production partner countries like Australia.

-These developments align with the rise of the Indian diaspora in Australia, now the country's second-largest immigrant group, and the growing mainstream success of Indian films at the Australian box office.

-With over AUD $75 million worth of India-centric screen projects currently in development or production across the two nations, NIFFA launched at a strategically ideal moment celebrating and shaping this evolving cinematic relationship.